Delicious Autumn Recipes Inspired by Steilacoom’s Apple Squeeze

 - Mix baking soda and baking powder into the remaining flour mixture.
 Add the apples.
 Whisk together the buttermilk and egg in another bowl.
 Add the buttermilk/egg mixture to the apple mixture and stir just until combined.

-- Pour batter into prepared pan.
-Sprinkle reserved topping evenly over the batter.
+- Pour the batter into prepared pan.
+Sprinkle the reserved topping evenly over the batter.

-- Bake until tester inserted into the center comes out clean, about 1 hour and 20 minutes.
-Remove from oven and place on wire rack to cool slightly.
+- Bake until the tester inserted into the center comes out clean, about 1 hour and 20 minutes.
+Remove from the oven and place on a wire rack to cool slightly.

 Why This Recipe Works